BigBrainers/forum_apel_bunda/README.md

 # CodeIgniter 4 Application Starter

+## Note from Authors
+  First of all, import sql dump (apel_bunda.sql) to your local Mysql/MariaDB database then change your database credentials at app/Config/Database.php then run with php spark serve

 ## What is CodeIgniter?

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible, and secure.